SFU-CMPT-201/a6-pub/README.md

   diagram is *finite*.
 This means that the memory space your program can use is also finite.
 * A program accesses memory by address.
 The top of the diagram is the highest memory address and the bottom of the diagram is the lowest memory address.
 * Each memory address identifies a single byte.
-This is called `byte-addressable`.
+This is called *byte-addressable memory*.
 * The memory address space starts from 0.
 * The memory layout consists of *segments*, e.g., the kernel address segment, the stack segment, etc.